 can also be used for MHC Dextramer® libraries.

 TotalSeq™-A is a line of antibody-oligonucleotide conjugates supplied by BioLegend that are compatible with the Single Cell 3' v2 and Single Cell 3' v3 kits.
 The Feature Barcode sequence appears at the start of the R2 read.

-a sequencing error.
 In the example Feature Reference CSV file we declare six

-guide RNA features with six distinct barcode / protospacer sequences.
+guide RNA features with six distinct barcode/protospacer sequences.
 We use the

 target_gene_name columns to declare the target gene of

 each guide RNA, for use in downstream CRISPR perturbation analysis.
 Two guides

 Non-Targeting guides will be used as controls for CRISPR perturbation

 analysis.
 The four remaining guides target two genes.